Professor Jon J. Kabara, PhD, Discoverer of Monolaurin

 With the findings of Dr. Kabara and his students, Med-Chem Laboratories, Inc. was born.

-Now over 50 years later, Lauricidin® is recommended worldwide by thousands of physicians, health professionals, retail consumers and researchers alike for its immune-promoting properties*.
+Now over 50 years later, Lauricidin® is recommended worldwide by thousands of health professionals, retail consumers and researchers alike for its immune-promoting properties*.

 With the growing recognition of the health benefits of coconut oil, more and more people are recognizing the unique properties of its 95%+ pure monolaurin extract, Lauricidin®.